Academic Honor Council FAQ

 - If you deny responsibility and the professor believes there was no academic misconduct, then the matter ends.

-- If you deny the misconduct but the instructor retains their suspicion, or if both parties do not agree to the "XF" sanction, then the instructor will refer the matter to the AHC .
+- If you deny the misconduct but the instructor retains their suspicion, the instructor can submit a report, which is then processed by the AHC Coordinator.

 Where do I find the AHC or the coordinator?